johngao2/johngao2.github.io/_posts/2018-10-09-rl-intro-beginners-1.markdown

 ---

-If you notice any mistakes, have any feedback, or would just like to discuss this topic, send me a message!
+*As always, if you notice any mistakes, have any feedback, or would just like to discuss this topic, send me a message at gaojohn23@gmail.com!*

 **Part 2 is currently being written; stay tuned!**